 For 2023, we considered over 21 indoor putting greens and mats from 12 different manufacturers.
 And below we’ve shortlisted the 6 best indoor putting greens for all budgets.

 In Summary: which indoor putting green is right for you?

 Before we go into more detail on the putting greens we picked (and why we picked them), let’s start with an overview.

 Because the first question you’re going to want to ask yourself is simple:

 How authentic do you want your indoor putting experience to be?

-Or in other words, do you want to putt on an indoor green that feels like the real thing, with true roll, and undulations?
+Or in other words, do you want to putt on an home golf putting green that feels like the real thing, with true roll, and undulations?
 Or are you happy with a basic mat that’s going to be an upgrade on practicing your putting on your carpet with a cup?

 Let’s start by assuming you fall into the first category (although we will cover cheaper alternatives).

 There’s no doubt in our mind that for the most authentic indoor putting experience, you’ll want to fork out for a Tour Links putting green.
 Because the fact is, Tour Links is as close as you’ll get to putting on a real surface.